Mental health and addiction

 The negative stigma around mental illness and addiction is slowly dissipating, and that's thanks in large part to those brave enough to speak up about their struggles.
 So, let's talk.

 Today, hundreds of institutions across Canada are taking part in events around mental health.
-Learn more about Bell Let's Talk Day, and consider opening up about your struggles to the people you love and trust the most.
+Consider opening up about your struggles to the people you love and trust the most.